matū

 The Verdict

 matū is not the kind of Japanese steakhouse where tableside theater replaces actual cooking.
 If that's what you're expecting, reset now.
-This Beverly Hills restaurant from chef Scott Linder earns its Michelin Plate recognition — and two consecutive appearances on Opinionated About Dining's Leading Restaurants in North America list (ranked #228 in 2024, rising to #200 in 2025) — through precise, ingredient-focused execution rather than spectacle.
+This Beverly Hills restaurant from chef Scott Linder earns its Michelin Plate recognition; and two consecutive appearances on Opinionated About Dining's Leading Restaurants in North America list (ranked #228 in 2024, rising to #200 in 2025); through precise, ingredient-focused execution rather than spectacle.
 At the $$$$ price tier, it sits alongside venues like Hayato and Kato in Los Angeles's upper echelon of serious dining.
 Whether it deserves your reservation depends on what you want from a steakhouse.

 What matū Actually Is

-The common misconception about matū is that it's a premium version of a familiar format , wagyu beef, Japanese touches, Beverly Hills address.
+The common misconception about matū is that it's a premium version of a familiar format, wagyu beef, Japanese touches, Beverly Hills address.
 The OAD rankings and Michelin attention suggest something more considered. matū operates as a Japanese-inflected steakhouse where the sourcing and preparation philosophy carry the meal, not the showmanship.
 For a first-timer, this means you should arrive with appetite and attention rather than expecting the dinner to entertain you.
 The cooking is the point.

 Chef Scott Linder has built a program that takes the Japanese steakhouse category seriously as a culinary form, which puts matū closer in spirit to Atomix in New York (in terms of commitment to a specific cultural and ingredient tradition) than to a conventional Beverly Hills expense-account room.
-That said, it operates within the Beverly Hills dining register , the setting and clientele reflect the address , so expectations of polish and service formality are appropriate.
+That said, it operates within the Beverly Hills dining register, the setting and clientele reflect the address, so expectations of polish and service formality are appropriate.

 First-Timer Guidance

 If you're coming for the first time, the most important thing to understand is the format. matū operates with a structured approach to beef-centered dining rather than a la carte browsing, which means the meal has a logic to it.
 Follow that logic.
-The restaurant is open for both lunch and dinner seven days a week (11:30 am to 2 pm, and 5:30 to 10 pm daily), which gives you more scheduling flexibility than many of its peers.
-Lunch is worth considering if you want the full experience at what is often a quieter tempo, and it may be marginally easier to secure a reservation than prime weekend dinner slots.
+The restaurant is open for both lunch and dinner seven days a week (11:30 am to 2 pm, 5:30 to 10 pm daily), which gives you more scheduling flexibility than many of its peers.
+Lunch works if you want the full experience at what is often a quieter tempo, it may be marginally easier to secure a reservation than prime weekend dinner slots.

 The $$$$ price tier means you should plan for a significant per-head spend.
 This is a full-commitment meal, not a drop-in dinner.
-Come hungry, come focused, and don't rush the meal , the pacing is part of the experience at this level of Japanese steakhouse cooking.
+Come hungry, come focused, don't rush the meal, the pacing is part of the experience at this level of Japanese steakhouse cooking.
 For context on how this compares to the broader fine dining tier in Los Angeles, see our full Los Angeles restaurants guide.

 On Takeout and Delivery

 The editorial angle here is worth addressing directly: if you're considering matū for takeout or delivery, don't.
-A Japanese steakhouse operating at this level is built around the moment of service , precise temperature, resting time, and the sequence of a structured meal.
+A Japanese steakhouse operating at this level is built around the moment of service, precise temperature, resting time, the sequence of a structured meal.
 Those qualities don't survive a delivery window.
-The OAD ranking and Michelin recognition reflect an in-restaurant experience, not a boxed product. matū belongs in the category of venues where the room, the pacing, and the service are inseparable from what you're paying for.
+The OAD ranking and Michelin recognition reflect an in-restaurant experience, not a boxed product. matū belongs in the category of venues where the room, the pacing, the service are inseparable from what you're paying for.
 Off-premise is not how this restaurant should be experienced.
 If you need a high-quality delivery option in Beverly Hills or the wider Westside, look elsewhere.
 If you want matū, you have to show up.

 Booking and Practical Details

 Booking at matū is hard.
-Given the OAD recognition and the small-to-mid-scale format typical of restaurants operating at this level, reservations fill quickly , particularly for dinner.
-Plan to book as far in advance as possible, and treat weekend dinner slots as the most competitive.
+Given the OAD recognition and the small-to-mid-scale format typical of restaurants operating at this level, reservations fill quickly, particularly for dinner.
+Plan to book as far in advance as possible, treat weekend dinner slots as the most competitive.
 Reservations: book well in advance; assume 2–3 weeks minimum for dinner, more for weekends.
-Dress: no dress code is listed, but the Beverly Hills address and price tier imply smart casual at a minimum , overdressing is not a risk here.
+Dress: no dress code is listed, but the Beverly Hills address and price tier imply smart casual at a minimum, overdressing is not a risk here.
 Budget: $$$$ (expect a substantial per-person spend; factor in beverages and service).
 Hours: Monday through Sunday, 11:30 am–2 pm and 5:30–10 pm.
 Address: 239 S Beverly Dr Suite 100, Beverly Hills, CA 90212.
 For broader planning context across Los Angeles, see our Los Angeles hotels guide, bars guide, and experiences guide.

 How It Compares